 Hamburg News: During the next weeks, you will represent Nüwiel at the South by South West creative fair in Austin, Texas – your second entry.
 What kind of reception has Nüwiel met with on the U.S. market so far?

-Natalia: We have to adjust our pitch deck to win over people in the United States.
+Natalia: We have to adjust our pitch to win over people in the United States.
 When we advertise a sustainable transport solution in Germany that reduces air pollution and noise, we meet with great interest.
 In the U.S., on the other hand, we meet with openness by presenting a practical solution for fighting traffic jams.
 We will definitely attract attention at South by South West simply because it’s easier to test and present our product rather than the many apps that are presented there.

 Hamburg News: What does the name “Nüwiel” mean?